 Notable change criteria

 Logistic regression models were run for each year individually.
 We then evaluated their outputs to identify which effects have changed between key years of comparison, considering both the statistical significance and the meaningfulness of the effects.
-We used a multi-step method (similar to that used for GQ analyses) to evaluate changes in effects between 2019 and 2023, and then repeated the process to evaluate changes between 2022 and 2023.
+We used a multi-step method (similar to that used for GQ analyses) to evaluate changes in effects between 2023 and 2024.
 The method consists of the following steps:

 Step 1: identify which subgroups of students were statistically significantly more or less likely to achieve the top grade than the reference category in any year.
 That is, where the average marginal effects were statistically significantly different from zero (at 5% level of significance).
 Include the identified subgroups for consideration in subsequent steps.
 This step allows us to exclude from further investigation those subgroups that showed no difference in any year relative to the reference group and those whose estimates consistently had large standard errors and confidence intervals, suggesting the groups were too small in size and/or had much variability within the subgroup, making it hard for their effect difference to be estimated reasonably precisely.

 The purpose of the method is to ensure that changes are only interpreted as being ‘notable’ if they appear to be larger than the normal fluctuations that might be expected in any year.
-However, smaller changes will also be discussed in the sections to follow where they are apparent in the graphs.
+However, smaller changes will also be discussed in the results tabs where they are apparent in the graphs.

 Return to the Ofqual Analytics home page.